Can Dogs Eat American Cheese?

 Dogs can eat American cheese, but it should be given to them in very minimal quantities.
 This cheese product contains additives like whey, emulsifiers, fats, and preservatives that while consumed by dogs in very minimal quantities shouldn’t cause any damage.
-These additives are unhealthy for even humans when consumed in excess, and the same can be said of dogs.
+However, these additives aren’t exactly healthy for even humans when consumed in excess, and the same can be said for dogs.

 Dogs should only be given American cheese slices in very minimal quantities.
-American cheese slices have a high concentration of milk fat, whey, salt, and many other ingredients that are not safe when consumed in excess or when consumed regularly.
-On the other hand, it contains some vital nutrients like calcium phosphate and Vitamin D3 that can actually be beneficial to the health of both humans and dogs.
+American cheese slices have a high concentration of milk fat, whey protein concentrate, salt, and many other ingredients that are not good for dogs when consumed in excess or when consumed regularly.

 A dog that eats cheese should be just fine, unless, in rare cases, the dog is allergic or consumes too much cheese.
 In any of these two cases, your dog could get diarrhea, stomach upset, and other digestion related issues.
 A general rule is to contact your vet if you notice your dog reacting strangely.